paucablop/dtu.prosys/docs/Derivative.md

 # Derivative

-Calculates the derivative of a each row in a dataframe.
+Calculates the derivative of a each row in a dataframe using the Savitzky-Golay filter.

 ## Methods